elementor/elementor-developers-docs/src/widgets/control-popovers.md

 # Control Popovers

-**Control Popovers** are UI wrappers used to group controls and display them in popups over the panel.
-When using popovers you can clean your panel by moving controls to popups and display them only when the user choose to see them by clicking the popover control.
-The best example to understand popovers is to see how the typography control works.
-Typography has a toggle control, only if the user choose to change the default typography settings he will see the extra controls in a popover.
+**Control popovers** are UI wrappers used to group controls and display them in popups, which will appear over the panel.
+Using popovers can help you can declutter the panel by moving controls to popups and displaying them only when the user chooses to see them.
+An excellent example of this is the typography control.
+It contains a toggle, and only if the user chooses to change the default typography settings will the extra controls appear in a popover.
 Popovers are created using two methods: `start_popover()` creates a new popover and `end_popover()` closes the popover.

 ## Control Popovers Structure

-Adding a new control popovers is done as follows:
+Use the following to add a new control popover:

 ```php
 $this->add_control(